thanhtina8/udacityproject3/README.md

 ## Introduction
+Ensuring Quality Releases - Project Overview

-This is the project for the Udacity Cloud DevOps using Microsoft Azure Nanodegree Program, in this project we create disposable test environments and run a variety of automated tests with the click of a button.
-Additionally, we monitor and provide insight into an application's behavior, and determine root causes by querying the application’s custom log files.
+In this project, you'll develop and demonstrate your skills in using a variety of industry leading tools, especially Microsoft Azure, to create disposable test environments and run a variety of automated tests with the click of a button.
+Additionally, you'll monitor and provide insight into your application's behavior, and determine root causes by querying the application’s custom log files.

 For this project we use the following tools: